dmc1778/CheckerBugs/README.md

 ## Getting started
 ### Create conda environments and install the required packages
 To run the fuzzers, you need multiple conda environments.
-So, please install anaconda3 for Linux from the [this](https://docs.anaconda.com/anaconda/install/linux/) link.
+So, please install Anaconda3 for Linux from the [this](https://docs.anaconda.com/anaconda/install/linux/) link.

-After you successfully installed Anaconda3 for Linux, run the following commands to create environments and install the required packages:
+After you have successfully installed Anaconda3 for Linux, run the following commands to create environments and install the required packages:

 To create the environments, run the following commands:
 ```